 There are, however, a few key differences that characterize their use cases and applications.

 Hyperledger smart contracts mainly serve the needs of an enterprise blockchain solution.
 Hyperledger Fabric, a blockchain platform for smart contracts, provides efficient, permissioned business smart contracts.
-In Hyperledger, we call them as chaincode.
+In Hyperledger, we call them chaincode.

 Ethereum ‘s smart contract solutions provide a standard environment for developing a set of rules to build public smart contracts.
 It makes it rather easy and straightforward to write smart contracts on Ethereum.